More People Are Listening to Podcasts Than Ever Before

 • The personalities of the podcasters

-• Ease of downloading, streaming options
+• Ease of downloading and streaming

 Getting Started on a Podcast